armory/docs/content/en/scale-agent/install/install-agent-service-kubectl.md

 </details>

-## Configure the Agent service
+## Configure the Armory Agent service

-Configure the Agent service using a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
+Configure the Armory Agent service using a [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/).
 Define `armory-agent.yml` in the `data` section:

 ```yaml